 - Experience a dip in academic performance

-- Attempt self-harm or threaten suicide
+- Attempts self-harm or threatens suicide

 It's tricky to determine when someone is engaging in cyberbullying, but it's not impossible.
 Typically, children, or adults, who are engaging in cyberbullying will:

 - Stop using their computer or phone when someone comes near them